-- Higher-end Ziess models
+- Higher-end Zeiss models

 - Milling Reticle – You need a reticle that has evenly spaced dots or hash marks (in either mils or MOA) along the vertical and horizontal axis.
 Essentially for long range shooting, most people “hold for wind” and “dial for elevation”.
 Dialing for elevations means you estimate or measure the distance to the target, calculate what the drop would be, then rotate the turrets on the scope to account for the drop so that you can put the crosshairs dead center on the target like it was at 100 yards.
-However, people “hold for wind” because wind changes so fast, that you can’t really turn the turrets for the adjustment and get back on the gun in time to fire the shot before the wind changes (especially is west Texas).
-So they make the adjustment on the scope for vertical drop, so they can hold dead on up and down … but just hold a little to the left or right to account for wind (always in the direction the wind is coming from).
+However, people “hold for wind” because wind changes so fast, that you can’t really turn the turrets for the adjustment and get back on the gun in time to fire the shot before the wind changes (especially in west Texas).
+So they make the adjustment on the scope for vertical drop, which allows them to hold dead center on the vertical axis … but just hold a little to the left or right to account for wind (always in the direction the wind is coming from).
 They calculate how much they need to adjust for a 10mph wind for example, and maybe that adjustment is 3 mils at whatever distance they are shooting.
 But right before they pull the trigger they feel the wind die down just a little, so they shift to a 2 mil adjustment at the last second and hit dead center.
 If they would have kept the 3 mil hold they originally had in mind, they may have missed the target completely.
 The diagram below shows what “holding 2 mils” would look like in this example.

 If you look at the different reticles below, there are only two that have marks on the horizontal axis.
 The Bullet Drop Compensation reticle has a few on the vertical axis, but that doesn’t help you “hold for wind”.
 That just makes it so that you could “hold for elevation” and in long range shooting most people don’t do that.
 I personally prefer the finer hash marks and “floating crosshair” like the Nightforce MOAR reticle shown.